cremadesign/cdn/README.md

 6. Run `yarn build` in this repo's root directory via the command line.
 This script will automatically build a linked svg file using a predefined list of cdn urls.

 > Note: The "orgchart.svg" file I created in May 2024 has been manually optimized.
-In that process, I discovered Safari doesn't support using "calc" on the svg "x" attribute, but DOES support it with style overrides.
+In that process, I discovered Safari doesn't support using "calc" on the svg "x" attribute, but DOES support it within inline style tags.
 </details>